AmberSJones/pyhydroqc/README.md

 - ARIMA_group: Ensures that the valid data surrounding anomalous points and groups of points are sufficient forecasting/backcasting.
 - ARIMA_forecast: Creates predictions of data where anomalies occur.
 - generate_corrections: The primary function for determining corrections.
 Passes through data with anomalies and determines corrections using piecewise ARIMA models.
 Corrections are determined by averaging together (cross fade) both a forecast and a backcast.

-### LSTM_correct.py
-Separate functions correct univariate and multivariate data and plot results.
-The functions step through each data point and determine a correction based on the previous time_steps with a developed model.
-- LSTM_correct: performs corrections for univariate data and model.
-- LSTM_multi_correct: performs corrections for multivariate data and model.

 ## Dependencies
 This software depends on the following Python packages: